Sniffy2019/Love-to-Read/README.md

 Acknowledgments

 Code Institute
-Robert Mclaughlin (tutor of course)
+Robert Mclaughlin (tutor of the course)